Highlands College, Jersey Privacy Notice

 The information we collect helps meet our contractual obligations, support students and carry out administration tasks.
 This notice explains how we use and share your information.

 Information may be collected on a paper or online form, by telephone, email, or by a member of our staff, or in some cases, by another States department.
+Image data is also collected through the College CCTV system which is used to monitor and maintain the security of the premises, for the prevention or detection of crime and the safeguarding of students, staff and visitors to the campus

 Depending on whether you are applying to study a Highlands 6th, University College Jersey, Adult and Community Education, Professional Development or on Part-time Vocational Study programme we collect slightly different information.
 The application forms for each area are therefore slightly different